izuzanak/uclang/README.md

 ## Motivation

-C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to scripting, rapid development or code prototyping.
+C/C++ are excellent programming languages, but they are quite heavy-footed when it comes to scripting, rapid development, code prototyping or qluing of existing code.

-As programmer who started programming in Pascal programming language I was surprised by simplicity of C. If you keep in mind few basic concepts (data types, memory, pointers), all higher level features derives from it intuitively.
+As programmer who started programming in Pascal programming language I was surprised by simplicity of C. If you keep in mind few basic concepts (data types, memory, pointers), all high level features derives from it intuitively.

 It would be nice (at least fro me) to have high-level programming language for fast prototyping and rapid development, that would be: simple, expressive and